permoller/CrudApp/README.md

 # ASP.NET Integration tests

-Automated integration tests have been made that starts an instance of the application that runs agains an in-memory SQLite database.
+Automated integration tests have been made that starts an instance of the application that runs against an in-memory SQLite database.

 [WebApplicationFactory](https://learn.microsoft.com/en-us/aspnet/core/test/integration-tests?view=aspnetcore-7.0) is used to start the application and modify the service registrations in the IoC container for external dependencies like the database.

 A new instance of the application with its own in-memory database can be created using <code>WebAppFixture</code>.
 It can be created in individual tests or reused with <code>IClassFixture</code> or <code>ICollectionFixture</code>.
-By reusing an instance test run agains the same database so they may influence each other.
+By reusing an instance, test run against the same database so they may influence each other.
 But it will also save time by not having to start a new instance.

 The server log-output that happens during test execution is captured and written to the output of the individual tests.